 Most patients feel very comfortable throughout their recovery, and require very little pain management.

 When patients are sore, usually Tylenol is sufficient.
-Your surgeon and coordinator will be in close contact with you throughout your recovery, so if you feel discomfort, they will on-hand 24/7 to alleviate that.
-In fact, Dr. Karolak gives his personal cell phone number to his patients, so if you find you have questions or concerns, he is always available to you.
+Your surgeon and coordinator will be in close contact with you throughout your recovery, so if you feel discomfort, please do reach out.
+We give surgical patients a special phone number to call during their recovery, so that they never have to wait for an answer or support.

 What is the pain level during recovery from Fat Transfer?